timgit/pg-boss/docs/configuration.md

 When `expireCheckIntervalSeconds` is specified, `expireCheckInterval` is ignored.

+### Job retry options
+* **retryMinDelay**, int

+    Default: 2.
+Initial interval (in seconds) to retry a failed job after (fractional units accepted)

+* **retryMaxDelay**, int

+    Default: 3600.
+Maximum interval to wait before retrying a failed job

+Retried jobs use exponential backoff, initial retry will be `retryMinDelay` and will double with each retry up to `retryMaxDelay`.

 ### Job archive options

 > Please note the term **"archive"** used in pg-boss actually results in completed jobs being **removed** from the job table to keep performance and capacity under control.
 If you need to keep old jobs, you should set the `archiveCompletedJobsEvery` setting large enough to allow yourself a window of opportunity to grab them ahead of their scheduled removal.